How Invisalign could boost your mental health

 How smiling affects your mental health

-When we smile and laugh, the movements of our muscles send signals to our brains telling it that we are experiencing happiness or amusement.
-Our brain then releases serotonin and endorphins, the happiness hormones or ‘feel good’ chemicals, that make us feel happy and reduce perceptions of pain.
-Similarly, this process also reduces the production of the stress hormone, cortisol, that is responsible for anxiety and tension that can manifest physically in our body.
+When we smile and laugh, the movements of our muscles send signals to our brains telling them that we are experiencing happiness or amusement.
+Our brain then releases serotonin and endorphins, the happiness hormones or ‘feel-good chemicals, that make us feel happy and reduce perceptions of pain.
+Similarly, this process also reduces the production of the stress hormone, cortisol, which is responsible for anxiety and tension that can manifest physically in our body.
 This is how smiling and laughter can relax the body, too, because it relieves this built-up tension and stress in our muscles.
-Even when you fake a smile these beneficial hormones are released, so you don’t necessarily need to be in the midst of a laughing fit to boost your mental health.
+Even when you fake a smile these beneficial hormones are released, so you don’t necessarily need to be amid a laughing fit to boost your mental health.

 How laughter affects your heart and lungs

-Laughing on a regular basis lowers your blood pressure, increases blood flow, and improves the function of blood vessels.
-Through laughing, you could be decreasing your risk of heart disease, heart attacks, and other cardiovascular problems.
+Laughing regularly lowers your blood pressure, increases blood flow, and improves the function of blood vessels.
+By laughing, you could be decreasing your risk of heart disease, heart attacks, and other cardiovascular problems.
 Also, when we laugh we are continuously filling our lungs with oxygen.
 We let a lot of air out and a lot of air in, which isn’t dissimilar to the deep breathing exercises used to relieve stress.
 We send more oxygen-rich nutrients and blood throughout the body when we laugh, boosting our being.
-In fact, laughing for 15 minutes can burn as much as 40 calories in a day!
+Laughing for 15 minutes can burn as many as 40 calories in a day!

 Healthy and happy smiles mean healthy and happy patients!
 When we feel confident in our teeth, we feel confident in smiling.
 If you don’t feel great about your teeth because of their gaps or crooked alignment, Invisalign could help.
 Enquire online or speak to a member of our team on 01904 653356 to feel the benefit of Invisalign in York.